-Should a pupil go missing from our school, our Attendance Officer will inform the DSL/SLT and contact the Educational Welfare Service.
+Should a pupil go missing from school, the DSL and/or Senior leader will be informed immediately, and contact will then be made with the Educational Welfare Service.
 The DSL will consider further actions and/or support should it be required and ensure they help identify any risk of abuse and neglect, including sexual exploitation and to help prevent the risks of them going missing in future.

-If a child is no longer coming to our school where the parent/carer has removed them, we will ensure that appropriate steps are taken, and measures are in place, e.g. we will follow our school guidelines in monitoring those parents/carers home tutoring, follow procedures where a child is taken out of school to go on holiday or where a child is removed from school as the family are moving away.
+If a child is no longer coming to our school where the parent/carer has removed them for the reason of elective home education, we will ensure that we notify the LA in line with the established procedure.
+We will also follow procedures where a child is taken out of school to go on holiday or where a child is removed from school as the family are moving away.
+We will notify all relevant partner agencies/services including Education Welfare, correct forms will be completed, information will be recorded, and child folders/information will be passed on to the appropriate person (where applicable).